Consortium of Humanities Centers and Institutes: Mission and History

-In 1995 CHCI operations and leadership moved to the Center for 21st Century Studies at the University of Wisconsin–Milwaukee, at that time directed by Kathleen Woodward, currently Director of The Walter Chapin Simpson Center for the Humanities at the University of Washington.
+In 1995 CHCI operations and leadership moved to the Center for 21st Century Studies at the University of Wisconsin–Milwaukee, at that time directed by Kathleen Woodward, currently director of The Walter Chapin Simpson Center for the Humanities at the University of Washington.
 During CHCI's term at UW-Milwaukee, the membership grew to over 125 organizations as new centers were opened and existing members began to expand their programs and operations.
-This period of time also saw the dramatic expansion of CHCI's Annual Meetings, the development of the organization's first website, and two major grants from the Rockefeller Foundation for organizational development and network-building.
+This period of time also saw the dramatic expansion of CHCI's annual meetings, the development of the organization's first website, and two major grants from the Rockefeller Foundation for organizational development and network-building.

 In 2001 CHCI moved to the auspices of the Humanities Center at Harvard, where Director Marjorie Garber served a six-year term as President of CHCI.
 During Professor Garber's term, membership continued to grow, and CHCI's annual meetings grew markedly in terms of depth, scale and impact.

 In 2007, CHCI operations moved to the John Hope Franklin Humanities Institute at Duke University, under the leadership of ex-CHCI President Srinivas Aravamudan.
 At Duke, CHCI began developing new programs for membership, such as a partnership with the American Council of Learned Societies.

 In 2016, CHCI moved from Duke University to the Center for the Humanities at the University of Wisconsin-Madison, where Professor Sara Guyer took over as president.
 In December of the same year, The Andrew W. Mellon Foundation announced their decision to fund two new CHCI initiatives: The CHCI Global Humanities Institutes and The CHCI Africa Initiative.
 On January 5, 2018 it was announced that CHCI would serve as a host organization for the American Council of Learned Societies's Public Fellows program.

 CHCI is an affiliate member of the American Council of Learned Societies.
 The organization has put out statements affirming its support of federal funding for the humanities in general and for the National Endowment for the Humanities in particular.

-Annual Meetings
+Annual meetings

-CHCI's Annual Meetings provide an opportunity for member directors and administrators to engage in stimulating intellectual dialogues about broadly defined, current issues in the humanities.
-Each Annual Meeting includes useful and lively workshops focused on management issues, programming ideas and structures, fundraising, facilities, staffing, and other operational challenges facing member directors and their staffs.
-Perhaps most importantly, each CHCI Annual Meeting provides invaluable opportunities to meet, network, and collaborate with peers and counterparts at humanities centers and institutes from around the world.
-Each CHCI Annual Meeting is each constructed around a broadly defined intellectual theme, and is hosted by a member center or institute.
-Upcoming and recent Annual Meetings include: